 Prerequisite: Theatre 103 or the consent of the instructor.
 This course is a continuation of theatre 103.
 Emphasis is on individual projects in set and lighting design and construction.
-The technical aspects of play of the script.
-Students deal with production are explored further.
+The technical aspects of play production are explored further.

 THEATRE (THE) 105 MAKE UP FOR THE STAGE (3 LEC.)